rackerlabs/scantron/README.md

 2).
 Django logs can be found here: `/var/log/webapp/django_scantron.log`

 3).
-Check nginx logs for agent name in User-Agent field to determine which agents are calling home. nginx logs: `tail -f /var/log/nginx/{access,error}.log`
+Check nginx logs for engine name in User-Agent field to determine which engines are calling home. nginx logs: `tail -f /var/log/nginx/{access,error}.log`

-4). uwsgi logs: `/home/scantron/master/logs`
+4). uwsgi logs: `/home/scantron/console/logs`

-### Known issues with Master NFS share
+### Known issues with the console NFS share

 If you need to reboot a box, do it with the provided `clean_reboot.sh` script that will stop all relevant services.
 Without stopping the `nfs-kernel-server` service gracefully, sometimes the OS will hang and get angry.

 ## Email Alerts

-A vanilla Postfix instance is installed on Master that can be used to send email alerts when a scan starts, errors out, or finishes.
+A vanilla Postfix instance is installed on the console that can be used to send email alerts when a scan starts, errors out, or finishes.
 Email settings and credentials are kept in the `scantron_secrets.json` file.
 Out of the box, most mail will likely be marked as spam/junk.
 The recommendation is to use a credentialed account to send email alerts to users.

 ## Miscellaneous

 ### Updating nmap version

-Ubuntu's nmap version pulled using `apt` is fairly out-of-date and the recommendation for Scantron's agents is to pull the latest version.
+Ubuntu's nmap version pulled using `apt` is fairly out-of-date and the recommendation for Scantron's engines is to pull the latest version.

 For RPM-based Distributions, the latest `.rpm` packages can be found here <https://nmap.org/dist/?C=M&O=D>.
 However,